 Let’s be direct: surgery is a major decision with a significant price tag.
 Pelvic surgeries for incontinence can run anywhere from $8,000 to over $12,000, not to mention the costs associated with anesthesia, hospital stays, and recovery time.
 In contrast, a full Emsella treatment plan typically costs a fraction of that, usually falling in the $1,800 to $2,100 range.
 Beyond the financial savings, you’re also avoiding the risks, discomfort, and lengthy downtime that come with an invasive procedure.
 Emsella lets you get back to your life immediately after each session.

-Emsella vs. Physical Therapy
+Emsella Cost vs. Physical Therapy

 Pelvic floor physical therapy is an excellent tool, but it requires a serious time commitment and consistent, diligent effort on your part.
 While some insurance plans may cover physical therapy, Emsella is often considered a cosmetic treatment and may not be covered.
 However, it’s worth checking if you can use funds from a Flexible Spending Account (FSA) or Health Savings Account (HSA).
 The key difference is efficiency.
 Emsella performs thousands of Kegel-like contractions in a single session, achieving a level of muscle stimulation that’s nearly impossible to replicate on your own, delivering noticeable results much faster.